EthenStrine/latin/notes2.md

 As you may have noticed, some verbs are compounds of other verbs that you already know but with prefixes attached to them.
 Often, the compounding of the verb changes its meaning a little bit.
 This verb is often followed by a dative.
 The English equivalents of these words often call for a to or a for to help the sentence make sense.
 It is similar in Latin, except that the to or for is understood in the dative case.
 It is important to know this: if the uncompounded form of the verb is transitive (it takes a direct object), the compounded form can be followed by both a dative and an accusative.
 (See 5.2)

 #### Locative Case
-As you have already learned, to express place where in Latin, you use “in + the ablative case (in insula—on the island).”
+As you have already learned, to express place where in Latin, you use “in + the ablative case (in insula - on the island).”
 When you are using the names of cities or towns, small islands, domus, or rus, you should use what is known as the locative case.
 It is easy to remember what the locative case means if you remember that the word locative comes from locus (place).
-The best way to translate the locative case is to use the words at or in plus the meaning of the word (Romae—at Rome).
+The best way to translate the locative case is to use the words at or in plus the meaning of the word (Romae - at Rome).
 (See 5.3)

 ## Unit 6

 ### Vocabulary
-arx—citadel
+arx - citadel
-augustus—magnificent
+augustus - magnificent
-circumdo—put around
+circumdo - put around
-coniuro—conspire
+coniuro - conspire
-conor—try
+conor - try
-dens—tooth
+dens - tooth
-figo—fix
+figo - fix
-inopia—lack
+inopia - lack
-olim—once
+olim - once
-postulo—demand
+postulo - demand
-sedeo—cit
+sedeo - cit
-stipendium—pay
+stipendium - pay
-venter—stomach
+venter - stomach
-vereor—fear
+vereor - fear
-vinum—wine
+vinum - wine

 ### Grammar Rules